killthebuddh4/nrl.sh/typescript/src/features/README.md

 if synthesis results in a context that's too big, the way to respond is by generating a higher-level plan and then prompting the user that we will need to do things one at a time

+# First Machine

+The machine will answer users' questions.
+It will have the ability to look up answers on a single website.

+1. list the details in the prompt
+2. what details are not in the prompt
+3. for each missing detail, synthesize
+4. combine the details into a prompt
+5. reduce the prompt into an answer